o-ran-sc/nonrtric-plt-dmaapadapter/docs/overview.rst

   Example, for a distinguished name "ManagedElement=RNC-Gbg-1,ENodeBFunction=1", the MO class will be "ENodeBFunction".
 * pmRopStartTime gives a possibility to query from already collected PM files.
 The start file is the time from when the information shall be returned.
   In this case, the query is only done for files from the given "sourceNames".
-  If this parameter is excluded, only "new" reports will be delivered as they are collected from the traffical nodes.
+  If this parameter is excluded, only "new" reports will be delivered as they are collected from the traffic-handling nodes.

 All PM filter properties are optional and a non given will result in "match all" (except the pmRopStartTime).